Paul Tizzard Pianos

 If you need a piano moved, cabinet restored or a cover made, contact me.
 Anything piano related, I can help with, including referrals to reputable movers, and cabinet restorers.

-Today I service over 1000 private clients, several schools and music venues in and around Cape Town, this has expanded to include maintaining a portion of the pianos at Rhodes University’s Music Department and the pianos at St Andrews College and the Diocesan School for Girls in Grahamstown.
+Today I service over 1000 private client…this includes several schools and music venues in and around Cape Town and has expanded to include maintaining a portion of the pianos at Rhodes University’s Music Department.

 I love working on pianos, they are endlessly fascinating and the attention to detail that this work requires suits my personality.